Identify Tools to Build Your App

 Salesforce Mobile SDK

 The Salesforce mobile app works well for almost all cases.
 However, you might want to use device-native features or provide extensive offline capabilities.
-The Salesforce Mobile SDK simplifies app development for iOS and Android (and soon Windows) devices.
+The Salesforce Mobile SDK simplifies app development for iOS and Android devices.
 It makes it easy to work with the Salesforce platform on the back end by handling user authentication, security, and more!

 The end is in sight!
 Let’s review what we’ve covered.